 Some things to consider, if you find your numbers have been labeled in a Spam category would be:

 Though the feedback loop of call labeling includes a percentage of errors, the ongoing element of consumer reaction and perception of calls (whether good or bad) is a necessary building block in returning trust to the voice channel.
+With an attention to best practices and number reputation monitoring in place, erroneous labels can be tackled through what's called an "appeals process."
+Not all providers in the phone number reputation have created a process for this; luckily Numeracle has!

 These labels can also identify other blind spots across organizations.
 Spam labels can identify potential compliance issues where consumers are more negatively perceiving some phone numbers over others.
 They can also illuminate necessary changes to your dialing strategies that will help you prevent improper labeling from occurring and achieve the long term improvements to contact rates you’re searching for.